LukeLikesDirt/Repro-ject/README.md

 ## Set up Conda envrionments to ensure the reproducability of your research

 ### (1) Install mambaforge
+To install `mambaforge`, you will need to follow the instructions on the [mambaforge website](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html), where they recommend starting with the [Miniforge distribution](https://github.com/conda-forge/miniforge)

-### (2) Create required environemnts
+### (2) Create required environemnts for your project with mambaforge
-In this examples, I create a `shell` environemnt to run my `bash` scripts and `R` environemnt to run `R`.
+In this examples, I create a `dynamic_clustering` environment for my bioinformatics analyses.
+In this environment, I will install packages from standard channels such as *conda-forge*, *bioconda*, and *defaults*, as well as a specific version of `R`.
+I will then install `R` packages that are rsrom the *CRAN* repository.
     -

 ### (3) Install R packages into your project folder on the HPC

-In this section I will explain how to install `R` packages so they can be accessed from within a 'slurm' script.
+In this section I will explain how to install `R` packages so they can be accessed from a *slurm* script.

+Packages that are installed

-If you plan to run intensive jobs with `R` on the HPC, you will need to exicute `R` scripts via `bash`.
+For the the HPC to access `R` on the HPC, you will need to execute `R` scripts via `bash`.
 To do this, `R` packages will need to be accessed by the HPC.
-However, `R` packages are installed within your within your home directory by default, and the HPC cannot access your home directrory within an `R` slurm because of the default privacy settings on the HPC.
-Therefore, when installing and requireing `R` packages they need to be saved and called from an accessable directory, such as you project directory.
+However, `R` packages are installed within your within your home directory by default, and the HPC cannot access your home directory within an `R` slurm because of the default privacy settings on the HPC.
+Therefore, when installing and requiring `R` packages they need to be saved and called from an accessable directory, such as you project directory.

 ## Configure R to take advantage of Visual Studio Code tools for R